Where can I study abroad?

 The Malaysia Campus is situated near the town of Semenyih, 45 minutes to an hour's drive from the capital Kuala Lumpur.
 The purpose-built campus opened in 2005 and provides on-campus accommodation, free sports facilities (including an outdoor swimming pool), and a multi-level library, as well as state-of-the-art teaching and learning facilities.
 The campus has 3,399 students from over 67 different countries.

 You can find more information on our overseas campuses on our Factsheets.
-If you want help and advice on whether the inter-campus exchange programme is the best choice for you, read what our Peer Advisors have to say: Peer Advisors' Tips.
+If you want help and advice on whether the inter-campus exchange programme is the best choice for you, read what our Peer Advisers have to say on the Peer Advisers webpage.

 The Malaysia and China campuses are part of The University of Nottingham, and all classes are taught in English.
 The modules and the exams at both campuses are very similar to those in Nottingham UK.

 The majority of senior academic staff are appointed from The University of Nottingham UK, with academic staff also recruited nationally and internationally.

 The degrees awarded are University of Nottingham degrees, and the courses and teaching are subject to the same Quality Assurance processes as courses and teaching in the UK.

 Students who wish to apply to the programme should speak to their academic advisor for information on available modules at the international campuses.
 To find out the name of your academic advisor, please see Study Abroad Opportunities by School.

 Students who are accepted to study abroad at either the China or Malaysia campuses continue to pay tuition fees to The University of Nottingham UK – no fees are payable to the host campus.
 Students who study abroad will be eligible for a tuition fee reduction.

 For financial information for students studying abroad during 2018/19 please see the Study Abroad Finance page.